bfsujason/bertalign/README.md

 Please refer to [Sennrich & Volk (2010)](https://aclanthology.org/people/r/rico-sennrich/) for the difference between Strict and Lax evaluation method.
 We can see that the F1 score is 0.91 when aligning MAC-Dev using Bertalign.

-Please note that aligning literary texts is not an easy task, since they contain more interpretive and free translations than non-literary works ([Xu et al. (2015)](https://aclanthology.org/2015.lilt-12.6/)).
+Please note that aligning literary texts is not an easy task, since they contain more interpretive and free translations than non-literary works.
+You can refer to [Xu et al. (2015)](https://aclanthology.org/2015.lilt-12.6/) for more details about sentence alignment of literary texts.
 Let's see how the other systems perform on MAC-Dev:

 #### Baseline Approaches